Mar. 23rd at Noon (FT MBA & MAcc)

 Certification of Finances Information

 Government regulations require that international students provide evidence that they are able to meet the financial requirements of their education, living expenses, and miscellaneous costs.
 To meet this requirement, you must complete and submit the Certificate of Finances form and the required supporting documents outlined in that form.
 Please note that the I-20 process cannot be completed without this information.
-This information is typically required upon your acceptance and confirmation into a graduate program at Pacific.
+This information is typically required after your acceptance and confirmation into a graduate program at Pacific.

 Student Visas (F-1)